chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 An optional filter.
 If specified, only secrets whose Title matches this filter are output to the pipeline.
 ### PARAMETER PlainTextPasswords
 An optional switch which instructs PowerPass to output the passwords in plain-text.
-By default, all passwords are output as SecureString objects.
-You cannot combine this with AsCredential.
+By default, all passwords are output as `SecureString` objects.
+You cannot combine this with `-AsCredential`.
 ### PARAMETER AsCredential
-An optional switch which instructs PowerPass to output the secrets as PSCredential objects.
-You cannot combine this with PlainTextPasswords.
+An optional switch which instructs PowerPass to output the secrets as `PSCredential` objects.
+You cannot combine this with `-PlainTextPasswords`.
 ### INPUTS
 This cmdlet takes no input.
 ### OUTPUTS